 IPFD, together with an alternating host organization, holds biennial meetings: the International Dog Health Workshops (IDHWs).
 These meetings bring together a wide range of stakeholders in dog health and welfare to improve international sharing of information and resources, to provide a forum for ongoing collaboration, and to identify specific needs and actions to improve health, well-being and welfare in dogs.

-There have been three IDHWs to date.
-The most recent IDHW was co-hosted by IPFD Partner, The Société Centrale Canine (French Kennel Club), in Paris in April 2017.
+There have been four IDHWs to date.
+The most recent was co-hosted by IPFD Partner, The Kennel Club in the UK in 2019.

 Harmonization of Genetic Testing for Dogs (HGTD):

 One of the major IPFD projects, the Harmonization of Genetic Testing for Dogs (HGTD) arose from discussions at the International Dog Health Workshops (IDHWs); the HGTD is a proud achievement, exemplifying the IDHW’s tagline: From Information and Collaboration to Action!

 The goal of the HGTD is to improve standardization of, and access to, robust genetic testing to support health improvements and a sustainable future for healthy dogs.
 It is a portal for information on Genetic Testing Providers (labs); genetic tests, and tests by breed.
 There are two major components: the Quality Testing Database and Genetic Counselling resources.